-- 10. Goods supplied from a designated area to Malaysia are deemed to be importation into Malaysia.
+- Goods supplied from a designated area to Malaysia are deemed to be 10. importation into Malaysia.
 Thus, GST shall be payable on goods supplied to Malaysia as if such supplies were importation into Malaysia.
 This importation includes the removal of goods from designated area to Malaysia under lease agreement.
 For the purpose of GST, leasing of goods is a supply of services and subject to GST which is imposed on each successive lease payment.
 However, the leasing of goods imported from designated area is treated as importation of goods into Malaysia and is subject to GST where the value of the goods is determined in accordance with the Customs Regulations (Rules of Valuation) 1999.
 The value is the transaction value of the goods, that is, the price paid or payable for the goods when sold for export to Malaysia, adjusted in accordance with regulation 5 of the same Regulations.
 In this case, the imported goods are leased from designated area.
 Thus, there is no transfer of ownership and no sale has taken place.
 However, the value of the lease agreement may be used as a transaction value.
 Please refer to the GST Guide on Import on the determination of value on such import. - 11.
-Declaration of dutiable goods must be made in Customs No.1 form in the designated area.
+The supplier from a designated area has to issue an invoice to be used for the purpose of import declaration for goods supplied to Malaysia.
+Declaration of dutiable goods must be made in Customs No.1 Form in the designated area.
 Import duty, if any, and GST must be paid at the customs office in the designated area.
 Declaration of goods transported from a designated area to a bonded warehouse or a free commercial zone must be made in Customs No. 8 Form. - 12.
-In certain cases, besides making supplies from designated areas to Malaysia, the person may also makes supplies within Malaysia even though his principal place of business is situated in a designated area.
+In certain cases, besides making supplies from designated areas to Malaysia, the person may also make supplies within Malaysia even though his principal place of business is situated in a designated area.
 Such person is required to register for GST if the taxable supplies which he makes within Malaysia have exceeded the prescribed threshold.
+When this person has become a registered person, he will have to issue a tax invoice and charge GST for the taxable supplies made within Malaysia.
+He must account the output tax for the taxable supplies made within Malaysia on the GST return in the respective taxable period.